aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

 If the the full path to the ``cstdn`` executable is printed to the screen the installation was successful.
 Note that the printed path should point to the folder in which the new Anaconda environment was installed previously.
-After installing the required exectuable, the next step is now to setup the code on your local computer (i.e. the computer you're actually running AiiDA on!)
+After installing the required executable, the next step is now to setup the code on your local computer (i.e. the computer you're actually running AiiDA on!)
-To setup the code simply run the ``verdi code setup`` command and provide all the neccessary information you're asked for.
+To setup the code simply run the ``verdi code setup`` command and provide all the necessary information you're asked for.
 (Please refer to the `AiiDA documentation`_ for detailed instructions on how to setup a new code)

 .. note::

-   When asked for the input plugin, choose the ``cusp.vasp`` entrypoint in order to connect the code to the plugin's calculator.
+   When asked for the input plugin, choose the ``cusp.vasp`` entry-point in order to connect the code to the plugin's calculator.
    At the very end of the setup the code's prepend / append sections are requested: Please make sure the Custodian installation is made available at the code's loading time by adding the appropriate commands to the requested prepend section
    (See the example below)

-After successfull code setup you may run the `verdi code show` command  on your newly configured Custodian code which should give an output similar to the following:
+After successful code setup you may run the `verdi code show` command  on your newly configured Custodian code which should give an output similar to the following:

 .. code:: console